About

 Douglas E. Congdon grew up in New Jersey, went to college in New York, and became a Hemingway wannabe when he read “A Moveable Feast” while serving in the Navy.
 Fifty years and two novels later, the Nobel is proving elusive.
 But the grandkids call him Papa, so that’s some solace.

 Congdon has degrees in environmental engineering (Rensselaer Polytechnic Institute) and law (George Mason University).
 He now lives in Upstate South Carolina with his wife, Ann.
-He plans to start work on the third book in this trilogy in 2020.

 Want a free story?